cmburn/euler/README.md

 This is not intended to be a general-purpose engine.
 It's been developed for a particular project of mine, and tradeoffs have been made to suit that project's needs.
-Pull requests are welcome, but may be rejected if they impede the usage I'm aiming for.
+Pull requests are welcome, but may be rejected if they are out of scope for the project.

 If you're looking for a general-purpose Ruby engine, I recommend [DragonRuby]( https://dragonruby.org/
 ), which has a wonderful community and is very well-maintained.
+It's also very easy to pick up.

+[Love2D](
-[Love2D]( https://love2d.org/
+https://love2d.org/
 ) is also fantastic, and much of Euler's API has been patterned after it.